Categorical Optimization with Bayesian Anchored Latent Trust Regions for Structural Design under High-Dimensional Uncertainty: Methodology

 \section{Methodology}

-To fundamentally overcome the decoding failures induced by continuous relaxation and the computational intractability of Optimization Under Uncertainty (OUU) in high-dimensional categorical spaces, we propose the \textbf{C}ategorical \textbf{O}ptimization with \textbf{B}ayesian \textbf{A}nchored \textbf{L}atent \textbf{T}rust Regions (\textbf{COBALT}) framework.
-The method starts from the same categorical design description used in deterministic structural optimization: each design variable can only take one of the available catalog instances, and each instance is represented by a vector of physical section attributes.
-Different from the traditional two-stage strategy that first creates a continuous manifold and then rounds the continuous solution back to the nearest available section, COBALT treats the discrete nature of categorical optimization as a hard constraint throughout the entire process.
-The methodology is organized into four modules, as illustrated in Fig.~\ref{fig:cobalt_framework}: Specifically, COBALT first employs non-linear manifold embedding (Isomap) to arrange the available physical section instances in a low-dimensional latent space and then locks these mapped instances as a discrete tensor grid $\boldsymbol{\Omega}_D$.
-It then introduces random decomposition to describe the interaction pattern among many categorical variables without learning a fragile structure from sparse data.
-Building on this anchored discrete catalog space, an additive SAAS-GP surrogate together with graph-based evolutionary operators maximizes the LCB acquisition \textit{only over admissible anchored instances} within a dynamically scaled trust region $\mathcal{TR}_t$, selecting the next design $\mathbf{Z}_{next}$ without any continuous relaxation or rounding-off.
-Finally, the selected categorical configuration is assembled into the structural model and physically evaluated through MC-FEA under aleatoric uncertainty $\boldsymbol{\xi}$ to update the surrogates and close the active learning loop.
+To mitigate the decoding failures of continuous relaxation and the computational intractability of high-dimensional categorical OUU, we propose the COBALT framework, which treats discreteness as a hard constraint throughout instead of relaxation-and-rounding.
+The methodology comprises four modules, illustrated in Fig.~\ref{fig:cobalt_framework}: First, Isomap maps the nominal section attributes to a low-dimensional latent representation, with the mapped instances locked as a discrete tensor grid $\Omega_D$.
+Second, a random tree decomposition models possible interaction patterns among the categorical variables without learning a fragile structure from sparse data.
+Third, an additive SAAS-GP surrogate with graph-based evolutionary operators minimizes the LCB acquisition over admissible anchored instances within a dynamically scaled trust region $\mathcal{TR}_t$.
+This step yields the next design $\textbf{Z}_{\texttt{next}}$.
+Finally, the selected configuration is evaluated by MC-FEA under aleatoric uncertainties $\boldsymbol{\xi}$, updating the surrogate and closing the active learning loop.